-Overall, our analysis indicates a smaller variation of optical properties with shape via μ_2 according to Malinka (2014) Malinka (2014) who compared other methods.
+Overall, our analysis indicates a smaller variation of optical properties with shape via μ_2 according to Malinka (2014) when compared other methods.
 We can only hypothesize potential origins which are connected to the present analysis.
 A crucial assumption made in the geometrical optics framework (Malinka, 2014) is the statistical independence of the chord length and the consecutive ice-air incidence angle for a ray which passes through a grain.
 Such an assumption might be progressively violated for lower absorption where a higher number of internal reflections in fact probes this assumption more often.
-Hence the true effect of shape on B and g^G might be still more pronounced as captured more pronounced than predicted by size dispersity via μ_2 within (Malinka, 2014).
+Hence the true effect of shape on B and g^G might be more pronounced than predicted by size dispersity via μ_2 (Malinka, 2014).
 Further details on the discrepancies between measurements, simulations and theory remain to be elucidated by combining tomography imaging and shape analysis together with optical measurements and ray-tracing simulations in the future.